devtut/generate/docs/csharp/pointers-unsafe-code.md

 ---
-metaTitle: "Pointers & Unsafe Code"
+metaTitle: "C# | Pointers & Unsafe Code"
 description: "Introduction to unsafe code, Accessing Array Elements Using a Pointer, Compiling Unsafe Code, Retrieving the Data Value Using a Pointer, Passing Pointers as Parameters to Methods"
 ---